naamyuvraj/softsell/softsell-marketing/README.md

 ## Time Spent

-- Planning and Research: 1 hour
+- Planning and Research: 2 hour
-- Design and Layout: 2 hours
+- Design and Layout: 5 hours
-- Component Development: 3 hours
+- Component Development: 8-9 hours
 - Responsive Testing: 1 hour
 - AI Chat Implementation: 1 hour
 - Refinement and Optimization: 1 hour
+- Testing and Debugging: 1 hour

-Total: ~9 hours
+Total: ~20-21 hours

 ## Deployment

-The site is deployed on Vercel and can be accessed at [softsell-demo.vercel.app](https://softsell-demo.vercel.app)
+The site is deployed on Vercel and can be accessed at [softsell-demo.vercel.app](https://softsell-yuvraj.vercel.app/)

 ## Future Improvements